 high voltage minimizes this switch delay, especially during

-This output also acts as a clock signal to the 74HC74 D Flip flop.
+The non-inverting output of the comparator also acts as a clock signal to the 74HC74 D Flip flop.

 The output of the flip-flop (Q) must be logic 1 for both the AND

-gates to send an output to the drive.
+gates to send an output to the gate driver.
 The flip flop therefore

 acts as the control to turn on and off the drive, and this can